Frequently Asked Questions

 Q: Are there any City policies regarding the planting of new trees by a homeowner?

-A. No, but prior to planting a tree the homeowner may want to check with the City arborist for a list of non-invasive species so as to minimize the potential damage a mature invasive tree may cause.
+A. No, but prior to planting a tree the homeowner may want to check with the Grounds Division for a list of non-invasive species so as to minimize the potential damage a mature invasive tree may cause.
 Also, if a homeowner wanted to plant tree in the City rights of way, an encroachment permit is needed.

 Q: Is the City doing anything to improve traffic safety or reduce traffic congestion?